3 years full-time (plus optional placement year)

 I found the programme to be particularly inspiring because of the amount of independent thought that was encouraged by my tutors in both subjects.
 They consistently had high expectations of the students and pushed us to be creative and come up with original solutions to the issues we were studying.Paul, 2012 graduate

 Taught by world-leading experts in both Philosophy and Linguistics, you have a wide range of options to choose from, reflecting the expertise of two diverse departments.
 We offer modules in all the central areas of Philosophy and Linguistics and you can tailor your degree to reflect your own areas of interest.
-The exact course structure, and the modules we offer, may vary from year to year.
+The modules on offer may vary from year to year.

 In first year we will give you a firm grounding in Philosophy by teaching you how to study, think and write philosophically and develop your skills in reasoning and argument.
 By introducing you to some of the central areas of Philosophy we will challenge you to form your own opinions about the bigger questions.
 You will also be introduced to the core areas of Linguistics though modules devoted to syntax, semantics, and phonetics and phonology, gaining an appreciation of the nuances of language and the role it plays in human life.

 Our current first year modules include: